I’ll be the first to admit it: I’m a carnivore.

 Halal has always been important to my family.

 As newlywed Muslim immigrants living in Japan, my parents would travel once a month to the one halal grocer in the region – a short five-hour drive.
 Meals would be rationed to preserve the meat throughout the month.
-When my family moved to the US, our commitment to zabiha halal continued, a reminder of our identity as Muslims and the struggles we all faced as immigrants making our new home.
+When my family moved to the US, my parents continued our commitment to zabiha halal, because they saw it as a reminder of our faith and cultural identity.

 But access to zabiha halal meat has never been easy – especially in the isolated areas where I grew up.
 Let’s be real, there’s nothing more draining than coming home after a long week of work, only to have to make another trek in search of groceries.

-For my selections, I chose ground beef (a classic), ground chicken (a luxury at my local halal store!), and chicken breasts (part of a recent obsession).
+Taking a deep breath and a big leap into the online-food-ordering-unknown, I chose ground beef (a classic!), ground chicken (a luxury at my local halal store!), and chicken breasts (part of a recent obsession, don’t hate).